Anaminus/roblox-library/documents/style-guide.md

 Module.class = newClass
 ```

+Typically, the name of the constructor is the name of the class in
+`lowerCamelCase`.
+Within a [class-type](#user-content-class-type-module) module,
+there is only a single class, and the module's name will likely be the same as
+the class.
+In this case, "new" should be used as the name of the constructor.

 The structure of a constructor has a common flow.

 - Create the state of the instance, assigned to the `self` variable.